M-J-V/Junction2023-Sriep/README.md

 By addressing the challenges associated with chronic headaches and migraines, VisioRelief not only provides immediate relief based on research but also lays the foundation for ongoing advancements to better cater to the diverse needs of its users.
 This project illustrates a significant step towards chronic pain management without painkillers.

 ## Setup Frontend
 To run ionic.
-You need to do the following. change the directory to visiorelief
+You need to do the following steps:

+Change the directory to "visiorelief"
 ```bash
 cd .\visiorelief
 ```
-Run npm install.
+Run npm install
 ```bash
 npm install
 ```